erasmus-without-paper/ewp-specs-architecture/README.md

 #### Permissions

-Server MUST allow the EWP Stats Portal to access this endpoint.
+Server MUST allow the EWP Stats Portal to access these endpoints.
 The EWP Stats Portal is identified by HEI id:

 ```
 stats.erasmuswithoutpaper.eu